 The Organist: Fugues, Fatherhood, and a Fragile Mind is a literary memoir of Mark’s father, Harry Abley, who was a cinema organist as a young man and a cathedral organist in later life.
 Mark says: “The book comes as close to an autobiography of my own childhood — and parts of my adult life too — as I will ever write.

 “Some pictures of my father appear on this page as a foretaste to the book.
 A few sound clips have also been added, although because they were recorded several decades ago, often in an amateur way, the audio quality leaves a lot to be desired.
-I would like to thank Jason Safdie, Susan Lacoste, Elie Tordjman and Madison Karcs for their generous technical help in accomplishing what I could never do myself.”
+I’m thankful to Susan Lacoste, Elie Tordjman, Madison Karcs and the late Jason Safdie for their generous technical help in accomplishing what I could never do myself.”

 Harry Abley as a small boy in Knighton, a little town on the border between Wales and England, in the early 1920s.
 He did not have an easy childhood, and depression would scar his life.